Alvinella pompejana: Biology

-Reproduction
+Life cycle

 Alvinella pompejana are a gonochoric species with distinct differences between the male and female genital pores (located at the base of the gills).
 Males have a pair of tentacles near the mouth that are absent in females.
 However, females possess a genital tract consisting of oviducts and spermathecae.
 The exact method of reproduction is unknown but it is believed that it is a complex multi-step process.
 However, it is known that the Pompeii worm's habitat rapidly changes and is extremely unstable, and thus their reproduction has adapted accordingly.

 The size of the female oocytes suggests that the embryo is lecithotrophic meaning the only nutrition is within the yolk of the egg.
 Prior to fertilisation these oocytes are flattened spheres with an undulating membrane and a slightly off centre germinal vesicle that is less dense than the surrounding cytoplasm.
 Upon dilution in seawater, they become spherical and the GV disappears, at this point the whole oocyte appears homogeneous.
 This process does not require sperm.

 The current hypothesis for egg synthesis and spawning is as follows: first the yolk is formed through a long process within the animal's coelom, next, the mature eggs are stored and finally, the eggs are spawned when either an environmental or biological change occurs (eg. sperm transfer).
-The method for transfer of spermatozoa it is likely achieved through pseudo-copulatory behaviour as the worms have been observed diving head-first into tubes in a display that may be mating.
+The method for transfer of spermatozoa it is likely achieved through pseudo-copulatory behavior as the worms have been observed diving head-first into tubes in a display that may be mating.

-When it is deemed appropriate to fertilise the eggs they are seemingly selected based upon size and then individually passed through the spermathecae.
-This method of fertilisation is more efficient than having all eggs be passed through at once.
+When it is deemed appropriate to fertilize the eggs they are seemingly selected based upon size and then individually passed through the spermathecae.
+This method of fertilization is more efficient than having all eggs be passed through at once.

-Between 30 minutes and several hours after fertilisation has been achieved, the fertilisation envelope progressively elevates.
+Between 30 minutes and several hours after fertilization has been achieved, the fertilization envelope progressively elevates.
 This begins at a single point along the periphery of the oocyte.
 Then, prior to the first cleavage, a polar lobe forms thus resulting in asymmetrical cleavages.
 The diameter ratio between the asymmetrical blastomeres remains fairly constant (1:1.5) with "4 cell" embryos typically possessing 1 cell bigger than the other 3.
 This is a similar to the pattern observed in other polychaetes.